thetechstoner/revanced-patches/README.md

 ### 📙 Contributing

-Thank you for considering contributing to ReVanced Patches template.
+Thank you for considering contributing to ReVanced Patches.
 You can find the contribution guidelines [here](CONTRIBUTING.md).

 ### 🛠️ Building